HillZhang1999/MuCGEC/scorers/ChERRANT/README.en.md

 # Instruction

 We have built a Chinese GEC assessment tool, ChERRANT (Chinese ERRANT), using the mainstream English GEC assessment tool [ERRANT](https://github.com/chrisjbryant/errant) for reference.
-The main function of ChERRANT is to calculate the accuracy, recall and f-value of prediction results by comparing prediction editing and standard editing, thereby evaluating the performance of syntax error correction model.
+The primary function of ChERRANT is to calculate the accuracy, recall and f-value of prediction results by comparing prediction editing and standard editing, thereby evaluating the performance of the syntax error correction model.

 ## Environment

-`Requirements Txt` contains the main environment required for the experiment.
+`Requirements Txt` contains the primary environment required for the experiment.
 The specific environment construction process is as follows:

 ```
 conda create -n cherrant python==3.8